top of page

 6. Add sliced potatoes and cooked sausage to the pot, stir well and bring to a simmer.

 9. Stir in heavy cream and cook for an additional 5 minutes.
 Taste for salt and done.
-If you prefer more water, add it to the remaining cream drippings (for flavor).

 Garnish with parmesan cheese and serve with bread of choice.
 We like to have French bread with this soup.